rtomasa/gpio-joystick-rpi/README.md

 ### Using `jstest`

-Install `jstest` and test the joystick:
+Install and test the joystick with `jstest`:

 ```bash
 sudo apt install joystick